 but when there were murmurings about exhuming the bodies to use as medical practice, Cashman hired guards to prevent the bodies from being desecrated.
 Like I said, badass.
 Today, you can still eat breakfast at Nellie Cashman’s Monday Club Cafe, but it only gets 3 stars on Yelp.

-Anyways, it’s best not to deal with Destro.
-Dude’s legit.
+Anyways, don’t deal with Destro.